 Bogotá’s oldest surviving restaurant has been passed down from generation to generation of the same family since 1816.
 The two-floor eatery is set in a 400-year-old building and serves an assortment of typical Colombian snacks.
 Their old-fashioned Santa Fe tamale or chocolate complete (hot chocolate with a slice of cheese, bread, and butter) are two of the city’s most iconic culinary symbols, though they also serve a few other traditional dishes whose recipes have also endured over the last 200 years.
 Calle 11 no. 6–50.
 No phone.

-Fresh off being awarded the Basque World Culinary Prize, Leonor Espinosa’s flagship restaurant is Colombia’s best according to the Latin America’s 50 Best Restaurant list and it shows no signs of slowing down as it celebrates 10 years in business.
+Basque World Culinary Prize Leonor Espinosa’s flagship restaurant is routinely ranked as Colombia’s best according to the Latin America’s 50 Best Restaurant list and it shows no signs of slowing down.
 Energized by Espinosa’s phenomenal foundation Funleo, which uses gastronomy as a form of sustainable development in rural Colombian communities, the CYCLE-BIOME menu, created with her daughter and sommelier Laura Hernández-Espinosa, is based on the studies of different Colombian biomes and ecosystems through research supported by numerous biologists, producers, and farmers.
-Endemic ingredients and ancestral knowledge is woven into 20-plus courses that take the diner on an exploration of Colombian biodiversity, and feature a pairing that dablles between artisanal drinks, wine, and beer.
+Endemic ingredients and ancestral knowledge is woven into 20-plus courses that take the diner on an exploration of Colombian biodiversity, and feature a pairing that dables between artisanal drinks, wine, and beer.
 Calle 27B no. 6–75, Pasaje Santa Cruz de Mompox; restauranteleo.com.